2019 Minnesota Chamber of Commerce Federation Priorities

 - Protect research-and-development tax credit.

-- Reduce state property tax levy so Minnesota businesses no longer have property tax burdens that are among the nation’s ten most burdensome.
+- Reduce state property tax levy so Minnesota businesses no longer have property tax burdens that are among the nation’s 10 most burdensome.

 - Improve taxpayer procedural protections and administration.